aws-samples/duomfa-with-amazon-cognito/README.md

 $ cd duomfa-with-amazon-cognito
 ```
 ###### Create Duo account and application
 Follow the [first steps] to create Duo account and an application to protect from Duo dashboard.
-If you already have an account then agnore this step and move to the next one../running
+If you already have an account then ignore this step and move to the next one.
 After creating the application, note the integration key, secret key and API hostname then follow the steps in [generate akey] and note the generated string.
 You will need these three keys in the next step.

 ![Duo App Screenshot](img/duo-app.png?raw=true "Duo Application")

 ###### Create AWS resources
-Create AWS resaources by running the CLI command below (replace ikey, skey and akey with the correct values from previous steps)
+Create AWS resaources by running the CLI command below, replace ikey, skey and akey with the correct values from previous steps.
+Note that creating these resources might incur cost in your account.
 This command will create Cognito resources, lambda functions that will be used to drive custom authentication flow and it will also create a secret in secrets manager to store Duo keys
 ```sh
 $ aws cloudformation create-stack --stack-name duomfa-cognito --template-body file://aws/UserPoolTemplate.yaml --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_IAM CAPABILITY_NAMED_IAM --parameters ParameterKey=DUOIntegrationKey,ParameterValue=ikey ParameterKey=DUOSecretKey,ParameterValue=skey ParameterKey=DUOAKey,ParameterValue=akey